Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 The most confusing and contradictory part is the third card of the preview image, which claims there is parallel computing without concurrency.
 However, this is exactly the scenario that data structures with the prefix "concurrent" (e.g., [ConcurrentDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-8.0) in C# or [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html) in Java) are optimized for.

 ![actual_progress](https://imgs.xkcd.com/comics/actual_progress_2x.png align="center")

+It does not help that concurrency is inherently a complex topic.
+Each language, like C#, Java, JavaScript, Python, Rust, and Swift, has its own ways and patterns, which fill entire books.
+Then there is reactivity, a closely related topic that can be almost as complex as concurrency.
+Articles like [What the hell is Reactive Programming anyway?](https://dev.to/this-is-learning/what-the-hell-is-reactive-programming-anyway-31p5) with all the references mentioned, show how quickly you get into quite complicated topics.
+And the equally popular [Reactive Manifesto](https://www.reactivemanifesto.org/) demonstrates that it also extends into the distributed systems realm where the connections to concurrency get more obvious.

 All this is unfortunate because having a shared understanding of concurrency is crucial for building stable and efficient software.
 I hope this article can help create a better common mental model or at least provide something I can reference in future discussions about concurrency.
 In this article, I want to propose a definition of concurrency specifically in the context of programming languages.